yeslogic/prince-docs/docs/server-integration.md

 by a LOW LINE (5fh) or COLON (3Ah) in either the key or value of a dictionary entry are second-class names."

+When in use, the attachment definition might look like the following example:

 ```json
 {